cityofaustin/Residential-Permitting/_projects/general-process/apply.md

 ---

-There are a few things you'll need to provide when you apply for a permit.
-You will need the paper application and some additional documents.
+You will need to provide a paper application and some additional documents when you apply for a permit.
 The documents you need to submit with your application will depend on the type of project you want to build.

 ---